hujhax/austin-improv-wiki/Troupes/ColdTowne (Troupe).md

 ## History
 The original 9 members of the troupe ColdTowne were in 2 different student troupes at La Nuit Comedy Theater in New Orleans, Louisiana.
 They preferred playing with each other and left their two respected troupes and formed a new troupe called "ColdTowne Heroes".
 ColdTowne Heroes later shortened its name to ColdTowne.
 The members of the troupe had ambitions to open their own theater and began performing shortform at a local bar regularly in order to earn enough money to open their own theater.
 While saving up the money, [[Wikipedia - Hurricane Katrina|Hurricane Katrina]] struck in 2005 and all the troupe members evacuated New Orleans, scattering to different cities for several months.

-Several members arrived in Austin, Texas around the time of Out of Bounds 2005.  [[Troupes/The Frank Mills]] gave their festival slot to ColdTowne, which was the first time ColdTowne played in Austin.
+Several members arrived in Austin, Texas around the time of Out of Bounds 2005.  [[Troupes/The Frank Mills|The Frank Mills]] gave their festival slot to ColdTowne, which was the first time ColdTowne played in Austin.

-ColdTowne is currently composed of only 2 of the 9 original members: [[Performers/Michael Jastroch]] and [[Performers/Arthur Simone]], and is mostly inactive except for special occasions such as the 5 Families opening for [[The Institution Theater]].
+ColdTowne is currently composed of only 2 of the 9 original members: [[Performers/Michael Jastroch|Michael Jastroch]] and [[Performers/Arthur Simone|Arthur Simone]], and is mostly inactive except for special occasions such as the 5 Families opening for [[The Institution Theater]].

 ## Media
 ### Videos